LogoBotmonster Tech

 Ditching Claude Opus for GLM 5.1 in OpenClaw at $18/Mo

-After Anthropic’s third-party tool restrictions priced agentic users off Claude Opus 4.6, the cheapest working OpenClaw stack is Z.ai’s $18/mo GLM 5 Turbo plan, with Ollama-cloud’s $20/mo GLM 5.1 and MiniMax’s $40/mo highspeed tier as the next two rungs.
-Kimi 2.6 stays API-only because local deployment needs roughly 750 GB of RAM.
+Anthropic’s third-party tool rules priced agent users off Claude Opus 4.7.
+The cheapest working OpenClaw stack now is Z.ai’s $18/mo GLM 5 Turbo plan.
+Next rungs: Ollama-cloud’s $20/mo GLM 5.1, then MiniMax’s $40/mo highspeed tier.
+Kimi 2.6 stays API-only since local setup needs about 750 GB of RAM.

 Key Takeaways